The Silent Speaker: Nero Wolfe (A&E Network)

 The Silent Speaker was adapted for the second season of the A&E TV series A Nero Wolfe Mystery (2001–2002).
 It is the only episode to be both written and directed by Nero Wolfe executive producer Michael Jaffe.
 "The Silent Speaker" made its debut in two one-hour episodes airing July 14 and 21, 2002, on A&E.

 Timothy Hutton is Archie Goodwin; Maury Chaykin is Nero Wolfe.
 Other members of the cast (in credits order) are Debra Monk (Mrs. Boone), Colin Fox (Fritz Brenner), Bill Smitrovich (Inspector Cramer), Cynthia Watros (Phoebe Gunther), Joe Flaherty (Dr. Vollmer), George Plimpton (Winterhoff), James Tolkan (FBI Agent Richard Wragg), Conrad Dunn (Saul Panzer), Fulvio Cecere (Fred Durkin), David Schurmann (Frank Erskine), Christine Brubaker (Hattie Harding), Bill MacDonald (Breslow), Matthew Edison (Edward Erskine), R.D.
-Reid (Sergeant Purley Stebbins), Nicky Guadagni (Mrs. Cramer/Secretary), Richard Waugh (Don O'Neill), Manon von Gerkan (Nina Boone), Julian Richings (Alger Kates), Robert Bockstael (Solomon Dexter), Gary Reineke (Hombert), Steve Cumyn (Skinner) and Doug Lennox (Inspector Ash).
+Reid (Sergeant Purley Stebbins), Nicky Guadagni (Mrs. Cramer/Secretary), Richard Waugh (Don O'Neill), Manon von Gerkan (Nina Boone), Julian Richings (Alger Kates), Robert Bockstael (Solomon Dexter), Gary Reineke (Hombert), Steve Cumyn (Skinner).

 In addition to original music by Nero Wolfe composer Michael Small, the soundtrack includes music by Anton Rubinstein (titles) and Dick Walter.

 A Nero Wolfe Mystery is available on DVD from A&E Home Video (ISBN 076708893X).
 The bonus 16:9 letterbox version of "The Silent Speaker" is the only episode of Nero Wolfe that A&E Home Video has made available in widescreen format.
 "The Silent Speaker" is one of three telefilms initially aired in two parts that A&E released as a "double episode" with a single set of titles and credits.